Class teacher: Miss Slodzik

-This half term our topic in Science is Forces.
-We have started to explore gravity and air resistance by designing our own experiments.
+This half term our topic in Science is Materials and their Properties.
+We have started to explore separating materials and keeping water warm by designing and making a thermal cup.
 We are learning to take careful measurements and record our results accurately to be able to draw conclusions from our results.

 For the rest of the year we will be looking at:

 Autumn 2 - Properties and changes of materials